Daedren/MangaManage/README.md

 Helps managing stuff downloaded from Tachiyomi.

 Why?
-I enjoy Tachiyomi's very well maintained sources, yet want to read on the computer or iPad instead.
+I enjoy Tachiyomi's very well maintained sources, yet want to read on the computer, TV or iPad instead.
 This allows for a completely hands-off management of Tachi downloads, to be consumed cross-platform.

 # Features
-- Grabs a folder of Tachiyomi downloads, converts them to .cbz with accompanying ComicInfo.xml with its metadata.
+- Grabs a folder of Tachiyomi downloads, converts them to CBZ
+- Creates ComicInfo.xml metadata files to accompany the CBZ files.
-- Deletes the .cbz files once you've marked the chapters as read in Anilist
+- Deletes the CBZ files once you've marked the chapters as read in Anilist
-- Quarantines (Moves it to a different folder) comics when there's missing chapters to avoid reading it by accident.
+- Quarantines (Moves it to a different folder) comics when there's missing chapters to avoid reading them by accident.
 They're moved back when the problem is fixed.
   - When there's a gap in downloaded chapters (e.g. 35 skips directly to 38)
   - When the first available chapter isn't the one right after the last one you read (Anilist says last read is 30, first available is 32)
+- Sends a push notification when new chapters are dealt with.
 - Can check if there's a more recent manga release on MangaUpdates than the latest one archived.
 Good to know if a source has been slacking off.
   - TODO: Cache it